afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/Switches/Switches_en.md

   - 5x1 (=5) for selector pins
 - Thin wire

 Open the [circuit design](./BtnMatrix25Inputs.diy) using [DIY Layout Creator](https://github.com/bancika/diy-layout-creator).
-Inputs are externally wired to the light blue pin header in columns.
+Inputs are externally wired to the light-blue pin header in columns.

 ![Circuit design](./BtnMatrix25Inputs.png)

-### Satellite circuit for potentiometers (at clutch paddles)
+#### Satellite circuit for potentiometers (at clutch paddles)

 The purpose of this circuit is to transform an analog potentiometer into an "on/off" switch.
 Another soldered potentiometer (called "trimmer") will calibrate the position where on/off switching happens.
 Please, **follow this calibration procedure in order to minimize battery drainage**: